plxty/n9/README.md

 NixOS (partial-non-secrets) configurations of mine.
 Break it!

-_WARNING: Plenty of harmful codes, be aware..._
+_WARNING: Plenty of harmful codes, for reference only..._

 # ()ctothorp